People are fond of saying “You have to spend money to make money” but you must be sensitive to things a small business shouldn’t waste money on.

 Advertising without a plan

-Many small businesses advertise in a very haphazard fashion because they don’t have a plan or a goal.
+Many small businesses advertise in a very haphazard fashion because they DO NOT have a strategy or a goal.

-They print glossy brochures, buy newspaper ads and purchase a radio spot and then wait to see what happens…if anything.
+They are told the popular thing to do is print glossy brochures, buy newspaper ads, purchase a radio spot and then wait to see what happens…if anything.

 Ads work best when you have a clear purpose in mind, and you can track them to see if the desired result is obtained.

-You don’t need to sign up for online postage services or buy expensive meters.
+You don’t need to sign up for online month to month postage services spending money on meters that you rent by the month.

 A cheap digital scale can be purchased for as little as ten dollars and you can easily print postage with no added fees from Paypal as we described in this post.